View Merle Troutwine's Obituary on dailyadvocate.com and share memories

 He was preceded in death by his parents; his loving wife, Kittie, whom he married January 12, 1957; his grandson, Brandon Dees; his brother, Richard Troutwine; his brothers-in-laws, Don Moore and James, Pete, Bill, Ed, Paul, Joe and Jack Darland; and his sisters-in-laws, Ruth Mary O'Dell, Phyllis Homan, and Martha Moore.

-The family would like to extend a special thanks to the staff at Hearth and Home of Urbana and the staff of .
+The family would like to extend a special thanks to the staff at Hearth and Home of Urbana and the staff of Hospice of Dayton.

 A gathering of family and friends will be held from 4-7 p.m. on Thursday, February 13, at Vernon Funeral Home, Urbana.
 Funeral services will be held at 11 a.m.
 Friday, February 14, in the Mechanicsburg Baptist Church, 112 W. Sandusky St., Mechanicsburg, Ohio with Pastor Scott Salee officiating.
 Burial will follow in the Troutwine Family Cemetery, Mechanicsburg.